 Here’s the thing: sometimes, you just want to read a good love story.
 Or at least, something with a little sex, a little passion, a few dramatic swoons.
 But a romance novel, per se?
 Nothing so gaudy or slapdash for you!
 You need real literature.
 Well, person who I’ve just made up (though I know you’re out there), here’s the answer: a selection of romantic books that will rev your motor (emotional or otherwise) but don’t fall into that taboo category of cheap paper and cheaper storylines.
-After the jump, 50 romantic novels for people who hate romance novels — a list that could be mightily expanded, if you care to offer your own choices in the comments.

 The Remains of the Day, Kazuo Ishiguro

 This is the probably the romantic novel in which the least number of romantic things are ever said — or perhaps, “ever admitted to” would be more apt.
 Ishiguro does everything with suggestion, with light and dark, with a mind that pushes away happiness, and the result is beautiful and heartbreaking and completely the opposite of romance-novel-torrid.

 This book is part love story, part war novel, part fable, part ode to Venice.
 It’s smart and dangerous and lovely and will leave you checking to make sure your heart is — quite literally — where you left it.

 In this weirdly addicting novel, an aging actor moves to a remote seaside town, only to find the one who got away.
 Think you know how it ends?
 Well, there are tons of laments and twists and deaths and revelations and incredibly good prose to get through before you get proved wrong.

 The most actually romantic parody of traditional adventure-romance novels that you will ever read.
 And the funniest, too.